Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 Malware

-You as an individual may not find malware in any VPN software, but numerous surveys and reports indicate the malware into unreputable VPN providers.
+As an individual, you may not find malware in any VPN software, but numerous surveys and reports indicate the malware in unreputable VPN providers.

 Encryption Level

-Encryption is an important yet obvious thing that you can easily find out in a VPN you are selecting.
-Although the preferred encryption level is AES-256 bit, there should be at least 128 bit.
+Encryption is an essential yet obvious thing you can easily discover in a VPN you select.
+Although the preferred encryption level is AES-256 bit, there should be at least 128 bits.

 VPN Performance

-This is the crucial part of a VPN service that has the most to do with your question, “Do VPN work or not?”
+This is the crucial part of a VPN service that has the most to do with your question, “Do VPNs work or not?”

-Fortunately, the answer does not remain the same for those who get a disappointing result.
+Fortunately, the answer remains unchanged for those who get disappointing results.

 Curious to know how?

-Following are the tests which provide you a complete report about your VPN performance and efficiency.
+The following tests provide you with a complete report about your VPN performance and efficiency.

 • DNS Leak Test